Lejeune-Lab/.github/profile/README.md

 # Welcome to the Lejeune Lab!
 This page is under construction.

+If you are interested in our work, you may also be interested in these links:
+* Open Access Mechanics Datasets https://elejeune11.github.io/
+* iMechanica Journal Club for May 2022: Machine Learning in Mechanics: curating datasets and defining challenge problems https://imechanica.org/node/25935
+* BU Mechanical Engineering PhD program: https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-meche/

 ## Table of contents
 * [Software projects](#software)
     * [SarcGraph sarcomere tracking in hiPSC-CMs](#sg)